leejw4521/leejw4521.github.com/_posts/2020-07-08-very-very-very-long-title-and-very-very-very-short-content.md

         os.system('dir')
 ```

-I got code that looks like this
+I got code that looks like this.

+But if you only write code like this, it’ll be hard to understand.
+So let me explain the code.